 There were no throngs of selfie-stick-wielding tourists, at least beyond the twenty or so who were on our bus.
 In fact, I’d go so far as to say that Megalochori was an oasis of calm.
 We were guided down narrow cobblestone streets past whitewashed houses draped in vibrant bougainvillea.

-Occasionally, we would pass by one that was quiet and definitely unlived.
-These sprinkling of houses were remnants of the 1956 earthquake that devastated the island, and the families still owned the land but had yet to rebuild the houses.
+Occasionally, we would pass by one that was quiet and definitely unoccupied.
+These sprinklings of houses were remnants of the 1956 earthquake that devastated the island, and the families still owned the land but had yet to rebuild the houses.
 This slow pace of recovery seemed to make a lot of sense on an island where life seemed to move to the rhythm of the Aegean breeze.

 As we strolled through the alleys, broken up by the occasional small cafe where locals played cards while sipping strong coffee, the iconic three-tier Megalochori belltower seemed like a wayfinder.
 Always present, guiding everyone toward the center of town.